shubhlpu16/linkedin-auto-apply/replit.md

 ## How to Test Enhanced Detection

+### Testing Skill Question Detection & Auto-Fill:
+1. **Setup your skills** in the extension popup:
+   - Add skills like: React (5 years), Python (3 years), AWS (2 years)
+   - Make sure to set years of experience for each skill
+2. **Find a job** with skill-related questions in the application form
+3. **Open DevTools** (F12) → Console tab
+4. **Start auto-apply** and watch the console
+5. **What to look for:**
+   - `✓ Detected years question for "React": filling "5" years`
+   - `✓ Detected proficiency question for "Python": selecting "Intermediate" (3 years)`
+   - `✓ Detected yes/no question for "AWS": filling "Yes"`
+   - `✓ Detected radio button for "Docker": selected "Yes"`
+   - `✅ Filled 4 skill-related fields`
+6. **Verify in form**: Open the application modal and check that fields are filled correctly

+**Common Question Types Detected:**
+- "How many years of [skill] experience do you have?" → Fills number from your profile
+- "What is your [skill] proficiency level?" → Selects: Beginner/Intermediate/Advanced/Expert
+- "Do you have experience with [skill]?" → Selects: Yes/No
+- "Are you familiar with [skill]?" → Selects: Yes/No

 ### Testing Already Applied Detection:
 1. **Reload the extension** in Chrome (chrome://extensions → click refresh icon on the extension)
 2. Go to LinkedIn jobs and find a job you've already applied to